erickgnclvs/aws-ccp-preparation/README.md

   * Monitor health of servers

 * Lambda (Infrastructure as Code)
+  > Should have been called AWS App Scripts

+  > Use this to: Run little self contained snippets of JS, Java or Python to do discrete tasks.
+Sort of a combination of a queue and execution in one.
+Used for storing and then executing changes to your AWS setup or responding to events in S3 or DynamoDB.

   * Runs code in response to an event
   * Automatically runs uploaded code and scales applications
   * Pay only for the time the code is running and each event trigger